delphix/dct-newrelic-integration/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

-## Reporting Issues
+## Reporting Issues and Questions

-Issues should be reported in the GitHub repo's issue tab.
-Include a link to it.
+Please report all issues and questions in the [GitHub issue tab](https://github.com/delphix/dct-newrelic-integration/issues) or [Delphix Community page](https://community.delphix.com/home).
+Please include a complete problem description, error logs if appropriate, and directions on how to reproduce.

 ## Statement of Support